-In addition, do some research on strategy and planning.
+If you are still unsure how to plan your agenda and keep the team moving in the right direction, do some research on strategy and planning.
 There is no shortage of books on this subject out there.
-I recently finished reading “Blue Ocean Strategy” by W. Chan Kim and Renne Mauborgne.
+One of our favorites is “Blue Ocean Strategy” by W. Chan Kim and Renne Mauborgne.
 The book discusses the competitive marketplace and the difference between a red ocean and a blue ocean.
-In a red ocean environment you compete for the same patients and you’re a battling with other offices for the same set of patients.
+In a red ocean environment, you compete for the same patients and you’re a battling with other offices for the same set of patients.
 Too many sharks in the water if you will.
 If you find and develop a blue ocean strategy you’re competing in an untapped space with unique offerings that set, you apart.
 Finding these opportunities in your community for your practice is what will set you apart and open your pool of patients.

 Now is the perfect time of year to start your strategic thinking.
 Gather your data and have your research ready.
 Set a date, find a location and it is Strategic Planning Session Time!

 As always, if we can help we are just a phone call or email away.
 Strategic team meetings are one of our specialties.
 We would love to share our ideas with you and your team!